Life as a freelancer has its ups and downs. In this blog post I review how my business has fared in 2019, with both

 The promised return in one week was achieved.
 I invoiced and asked for a feedback testimonial to put on my website.
 This job continued to be special as the invoice was paid the same day it was presented – plus their feedback was gracious!
 I am still basking in the afterglow of that positive working experience.

-When I shared on Twitter that I had a queue of two clients – the first time I have had to organise a schedule – another client appeared.
+When I shared on Twitter that I had a queue of two clients – the first time I have had to timetable a schedule – another client appeared.

 I shared that I had appreciated the fact that the August client had been prepared to wait until I had finished a regular monthly editing job I do.
 A children’s author saw my post and booked me in for a proofreading job in September.
 Getting yourself out there *does* put you into the eyeline of prospective clients –if you’re in the right place at the right time.

 Networking and CPD in 2019